velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - The ability to get things done and get them out the door is more important than worrying about the technical minutiae of a particular solution.
 - "Soft" skills are even more important.
 Being able to communicate and work with both clients and other team members is probably the key factor in almost every situation.

-There are also a number of more technical and organisational lessons I learned, from both experience and observation.
+There are also a number of logistical and organisational lessons I learned, from both experience and observation.
 Unfortunately these are harder to distil into an easily told story, being both dependent on having the context explained, and possibly slightly unflattering to some of those concerned.
 The stories told publicly about this (great!) experience will have to be selected to reflect that.

-- LinkedIn importance?
-Anecdotal
+I was surprised to find how much weight some people place on LinkedIn as a recruitment tool.
+The MD of the digital agency I was working with received several hundred applications last time they advertised a full-time position, and he used LinkedIn references to whittle that down to a shortlist of a dozen or so to interview.
+It just reinforces how important making contacts and getting personal references is, for freelancers and full-timers alike.